-The major jurisdiction for which we file income tax returns is the United States.
+The major jurisdictions for which we file income tax returns are the United States and the state of Pennsylvania.

 Fair Value of Financial Instruments

 Cash and cash equivalents, accounts receivable, accounts payable, accrued expense and notes payable are reflected in the Financial Statements at carrying value which approximates fair value.